top of page

 This article is based on a presentation and Q&A-session at the "Innovate Local" seminar at the WAN-IFRA World News Media Congress in Copenhagen, Denmark, on May 29th, 2024.

 Presented by François Cardinal, Deputy Publisher and Vice-President, La Presse, Canada.
-Cardinale has worked as a journalist for more than 25 years in major Quebec dailies as a reporter, columnist and editor-in-chief.
+Cardinal has worked as a journalist for more than 25 years in major Quebec dailies as a reporter, columnist and editor-in-chief.
 He is the recipient of multiple National Newspaper Awards, as well as several distinctions.

 By Niklas Jonason (n.jonason@wan-ifra.org)